 Handling emotional situations in this manner can not only help you reduce your emotional reaction and find smart solutions to problems, it can also improve your self-esteem and self-respect when you handle the issue in a way that makes you proud of yourself (Tartakovsky, 2015B).

 8 DBT Worksheets, Handout and Manuals (PDF)

 You’re probably thinking that these skills sound really helpful and effective, but you may not be sure how to begin learning about and practicing them.
-This is where DBT worksheets, handouts, and manuals can prove to be extremely effective tools in building your skills and improving your ability to accept your situation, deal with difficulty, and solve problems.
+This is where Dialectical Behavior Therapy worksheets, handouts, and manuals can prove to be extremely effective tools in building your skills and improving your ability to accept your situation, deal with difficulty, and solve problems.

 Worksheets and Handouts

 The incredibly helpful websites www.therapistaid.com and https://ilovedbt.com offer tons of resources to help you work through some of your own issues or those of your clients.
 You should check out the websites yourself to search for useful worksheets and handouts, but we’ll go over some of the most popular and effective ones below.

 This handout lists and describes the interpersonal effectiveness skills we outlined earlier, and also provides useful tips to put these skills into practice.